 A visit to the City of the Arts & Sciences

-TIP: Rent a bike
+TRAVELTip: Rent a bike

-There are several places to rent a bike and because of the healthy competition, its affordable too.
+There are several places to rent a bike and because of the healthy competition, it’s affordable too.

-From the city center its was just a short ride to the park – the Gardens or Jardines de Turia.
-A beautiful park that is lain down in a former riverbed.
+The best & most beautiful ride to the City of Arts & Sciences is the Jardines de Turia/ the Gardens of Turia.
+A beautiful park that is laid down in a former riverbed.
 It has cycle paths either way.

-The first thing you see of the City of the Arts & Sciences are a series of eye-catching beautiful modern buildings.
+The first thing you see of the City of the Arts & Sciences are a series of eye-catching marvelous modern buildings.
 All of them designed by the Spanish architect Santiago Calatrava and his Spanish-Mexican colleague Félix Candela.

 The Oceanogràfic provides a cool, recreational place, although there were thousands of visitors.
-Highly recommended.

 Visit to the botanical garden of Valencia